 We will speak of files that you probably often meet in WP tutorials on how to add a certain function in WordPress.
 Depending on what command you add in the following files, your website will work differently from what you had before.

 This post will be complemented and updated depending on your suggestions.
 So let’s start.

 Let’s start from robots.txt.
 As it’s seen from the name, this file is responsible for everything concerning the actions of bots that sometimes visit your website.
 Most common bots that attend a website are Google crawlers that walk around the Web to help search engines index and rank websites on the Web.

-Robots.txt can either entirely block robots or restrict them reach definite areas of your website, etc. However, there are some robots that ignore rules included into the robots.txt.
+Robots.txt can either entirely block robots or restrict them to reach definite areas of your website, etc. However, there are some robots that ignore rules included in the robots.txt.

 These commands are ignored by some malicious robots; some Google crawlers ignore the rules that define how frequently they can visit your website.
 This is why if you’ve got any issues with robots, you can use special software to scan your website for malicious activities and protect your web-page.

 wp-config is one of the core WordPress files including information concerning the database (name, localhost, username and password).
 This information is responsible for interaction between WordPress and database as well as for the storage and retrieving all WP data like posts, settings, and more.

 If you need to provide WordPress with advanced options like supporting RTL or adding SSL certificate, you can edit this file to add specific commands into it.

 By default there is no wp-config.php file available, there is wp-config-sample.php instead.
 When WordPress is installed, the sample file is renamed into wp-config.php.
 After that it can be suitable for installing and utilizing WordPress.

 Functions.php is a theme functions file which is used by any WordPress theme.
 When the theme is activated this plugin is automatically uploaded into front-end pages and admin panel of a WP website.